 A relaxed office environment will usually include a business casual dress code.
-It’s not a pass to look sloppy.
-Employees must still look professional and follow specific rules.
+However, it’s not a pass to look sloppy.
+In fact, employees must still look professional and follow specific rules.

 Your business casual outfit should start with a nice jacket or a blazer.
 If you enjoy looking sharp, the best choice will be a single-breasted, navy notch lapel blazer.

-Business casual offers much variety of shirts.
-Favorite colors, unique patterns, buttons versus no buttons are all game.
-You can add a sweater, such as a V-neck or a cardigan.
-Even a polo shirt can mix things up.
+In addition, you can add a sweater, such as a V-neck or a cardigan.
+Even a polo shirt with a suit can mix things up.

-Do stay away from white shirts, because they equate with formal.
-White background on a patterned shirt is good, though!
+Do stay away from a white dress shirt because they equate with formal.
+The white background on a patterned shirt is good, though!
 French cuffs are also too fancy for business casual.

-Loafers, brogues, or even chukka boots look nice with this dress code.
+Loafers, brogues, or even chukka boots look nice with business casual.
 Just please stay away from tennis shoes and sneakers.